 DEPTH OF FIELD PHOTOGRAPHY

-Depth of field refers to the part of the photo that is in focus, and is controlled by Aperture, focal length and Distance from subject, or after the fact by applying a blur in Photoshop.
+Depth of field refers to the part of the photo that is in focus, BOKEH is the term for the blurry backgrounds.
+This is controlled by Aperture, focal length and Distance from subject, (or after the fact by applying a blur in Photoshop.)

 Find Objects that can be photographed against an unfocussed background (Use at least one Door or Window)